 A Shareable Content Object Reference Model (SCORM) is a set of technical criteria for eLearning software products.
 It is a zip file that contains a single course activity or a whole course packaged in a standardized format.
-SCORMS are created based on specific standards, which makes them work across different Learning Management Systems.
+SCORM files are created based on specific standards, which makes them work across different Learning Management Systems.
 It is a great feature because content, once created, can be used in many different systems and situations without modification.

 What does a SCORM course look like?

 It depends on the content.
 Most SCORM courses follow a similar structure.
-A SCORM course is like a powerpoint presentation with an extra layer of interactivity.
+A SCORM course is like a PowerPoint presentation with an extra layer of interactivity.

 Should I use SCORMs?

-What is HTML5 Multimedia Packages?
+What are HTML5 Multimedia Packages?

 - SCORM 1.2

 - SCORM 2004 3rd Edition